JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 What is done is done.
 We now have to live with it.
 What can we do with a revelation that preaches a cosmology that even high school kids know is false?
 And tertiary students reject as rubbish?

 Only the truth can heal the wounds.
 We have no choice but to admit our pig-headedness then look for ways and means to repair the damage.
 It seems obvious that the revelators expected what was actually done.
-Hence they must consider the situation is reversible, for do they not tell us, "the revelation of God to the world, in and through Jesus, shall not fail."
+Hence they must consider the situation is reversible, for do they not tell us, “the revelation of God to the world, in and through Jesus, shall not fail.”
 One way might be that a new edition of the book commences with an explanation bringing notice to the terms of the mandate.
 It could also refer to the multitude of human sources.
-(1343) The term "cosmology." as used in the book, needs to be understood as a metaphysical term that deals with the world as a whole—not simply with its current meaning as "astrophysics only."
+(1343) The term “cosmology.” as used in the book, needs to be understood as a metaphysical term that deals with the world as a whole—not simply with its current meaning as “astrophysics only.”

 However such suggestions may fail.
 It may  even be necessary that younger, more enlightened readers will have to await suitable circumstances for the opportunity to take appropriate remedial action.